Moment map flows and the Hecke correspondence for quivers: Introduction

 \section{Introduction}

-There is a well known correspondence between Geometric Invariant Theory and symplectic geometry, which relates GIT quotients and symplectic quotients.
-A famous example is the Donaldson-Uhlenbeck-Yau theorem relating stability of holomorphic bundles to solutions of the Yang-Mills equations.
-Theorems of this type are often called Kempf-Ness theorems or Hitchin-Kobayashi correspondences.
+There is a well-known correspondence between quotients in symplectic and algebraic geometry.
+For example, the Kempf-Ness theorem relates GIT quotients and symplectic quotients of affine spaces \cite{KempfNess79} and the Donaldson-Uhlenbeck-Yau theorem relates moduli spaces of polystable holomorphic bundles to moduli spaces of Yang-Mills minima \cite{Donaldson85, Donaldson87, UhlenbeckYau86}.